travist/dart-markdown/README.md

-dartdoc markdown library
+WritePad markdown library
 ========================

-This is a standalone version of the [dartdoc][dartdoc] markdown library.
+This is a standalone version of the [WritePad][WritePad] markdown library.
 It parses markdown and converts it to HTML.

-You can see a demo running in the browser [here][demo] (tested in Chrome and Dartium).
-The client library currently only supports HTML syntax highlighting do to some dart:io dependencies in libcss and analyzer_experimental.

 Installation
 ------------